 wifi hotspot – free access wireless network

-Moreover, the Electronic Library features the operation of a wifi hotspot – free access wireless network for theatre audiences.
+Moreover, the Digital Library features the operation of a wifi hotspot – free access wireless network for theatre audiences.
 For security reasons and due to its wide range, access to the network will be available with the use of a password provided to those interested at the theatre box offices.

 - can start searching electronic databases and then study the archives in hard copy or the entire file of a certain production as well